 One of the oldest naturally occurring breeds of cat, the Turkish Angora.
-The breed takes its name from the capital or Turkey, Ankara, which used to be known as Angora.
-Longhaired cats have existed in the Middle East for centuries, and the were brought to Europe in the 1600’s.
-In fact, this is when the earliest mention of the breed occurred.
+Their name comes from from the capital of Turkey, Ankara, formerly called Angora.
+Longhaired cats have existed in the Middle East for centuries, and they were brought to Europe in the 1600s.
+This was when the earliest mention of the breed occurred.
 Later, in his book “Our Cats and All About Them”, dated 1889, Harrison Weir mentions that they are not new to the cat world, he writes;

 “They are not new to us, being mentioned by writers nearly a hundred years ago, if not more.
 I well remember white specimens of uncommon size on sale in Leadenhall Market, more than forty years since; the price usually was five guineas, though some of the rare excellence would realise double that sum”.

-The breed almost vanished by the early part of the 20th century, when it was overshadowed by the Persian cat.
+Overshadowed by the Persian cat in the early 20th century, the breed almost vanished.
 However, wanting to preserve Turkey’s “national treasure” the Ankara zoo established a breeding programme to save the breed from extinction.
 They collected specimens of Turkish Angora cats and concentrated on breeding white cats with odd eyes, blue or amber.

-The breed was accepted for registration with the CFA in 1968 and in the 1970’s the breed found its way to Europe where it had once been so popular among cat fanciers.
+The breed was accepted for registration with the CFA in 1968 and the 1970s the breed found its way to Europe where it had once been so popular among cat fanciers.

-The Turkish Angora is a strong and muscular cat but light and elegant at the same time.
-It has fine bone structure.
+Strong and muscular cat but light and elegant at the same time with fine bone structure.
 The hind legs are a little longer than the forelegs with small, round paws and tufts between the toes.

-The traditional colour is white, but they now can be found in every colour and pattern.
+The traditional colour is white, but all colours and patterns are accepted.

-They are quite an energetic breed of cat and extremely inquisitive, needing to check out anything new that comes into the house.
+They are quite an energetic breed of cat and extremely curious, who need to check out anything new that comes into the house.

-They thrive on human companionship and may form a strong attachment to one person in the household.
-They get along with children and other pets.
+Turkish Angoras thrive on human companionship and often form a strong attachment to one person in the household.

 Due to the fine texture of the coat, it is not prone to matting and brush once a week should be enough to remove any loose hairs.